 You can see that becoming a doctor later in life is perfectly achievable.
 If you have a passion for medicine and are willing to work hard, you don’t need to worry about missing the window of opportunity.
 You have every reason to believe you can join the ranks of the many successful physicians who started practicing a bit later in their lives.

-Selecting a quality medical school is one of the best ways to set yourself on the right path.
+Of course, selecting a quality medical school is also essential for success.
 Learn what criteria you should be researching by reading our article, “How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”

 Find out if medical school is right for you.Learn More